Robyn Douglass

 Robyn Douglass (born June 21, 1953) is a retired American actress and model.

 Early life

 The daughter of an Army doctor and hospital administrator, Robyn Douglass was born in Sendai, Japan.
 She began acting while attending a Catholic girls' school in Mountain View, California.

 Career

 Douglass's known acting career spanned 21 years, from 1978 to 1999.
 She was featured in the films Breaking Away, Romantic Comedy, and The Lonely Guy, and she had a recurring role on the television series Galactica 1980.
-Before all this, she had appeared on the cover of the December 1974 edition of Playboy.

 Her Life As A Man

 In 1984, Douglass appeared in the fact-based made-for-television comedy-drama film Her Life As A Man, an adaptation of "My Life As A Man," an article Carol Lynn Mithers had written for the Village Voice.
 Her character, Carly Perkins, was an aspiring female reporter who sought a sportswriting job on a national magazine whose editor was infamously chauvinistic and she disguised herself as a man, using the alias of Carl Parsons convincingly enough to be able to get the inside story she wanted.